 08:25Copy video clip URL Title card: “AND FINALLY, THE OPINION OF AN EXPERT.”

 08:29Copy video clip URL The expert, an older man, describes the difference between the Dodge Dart and Plymouth Valiant.
 Basically they’re the same car.
 The Dart is the most popular used car in the US.
 The difference in gas consumption is not more than one or two miles per gallon.
 He says Blumberg’s car is in good shape.
-He thinks it should have power stereing.
-In mid-sentence the audio fade and the image fade to black.
+He thinks it should have power steering.
+In mid-sentence the audio fades and the image fades to black.

 09:27Copy video clip URL Title card: Copyright 1978 CHIP LORD.